Skip to content

 The slope angle didn’t look too bad and no one wanted to stay behind this conga line to Anderson.
 Boulder hopping was boulder hopping, so why not do it in the direction we needed to go anyway.

 Cutting off Anderson Pass worked out quite nicely.
-In fact, we thought it was much more efficient… like, something I want to try again next time we do Kings.
+In fact, we thought it was much more efficient… like, something I would try again next time we do Kings.

 Once off that eastern slope, we crossed the upper basin and picked up the same trail from this morning all the way down to camp.